Jump to a section

 Travel Considerations

-- Glastonbury and Download attract massive crowds - arrive early
+- Download and BST Hyde Park attract massive crowds - arrive early

-- London festivals (BST, Wireless) are easily accessible
+- London festivals (BST Hyde Park) are easily accessible

 - Coastal events (Isle of Wight, Camp Bestival) require ferry/planning